datalayer/icons/README.md

 You are welcome to use those icons in your own data product.
 A preview is available on https://icons.datalayer.tech, give us [a star](https://github.com/datalayer/icons/stargazers) ⭐ if you like it.

+The package is published on [NPM.js @datalayer/icons-react](https://www.npmjs.com/package/@datalayer/icons-react) and can be added as dependency on any JavaScript or TypeScript project.

 <div align="center" style="text-align: center">
   <img alt="Datalayer Icons" src="https://assets.datalayer.tech/datalayer-icons-react.gif" />
 </div>